Why Your Deed May Be No Good in My State

 By Bruce A. McDonald

 Are you getting the picture?
-Some laws, like federal income tax, bankruptcy, and immigration, are set by Congress, and are the same in all states.
-Other laws, like probate, real estate, auto accidents, and divorce, are set by the state legislatures and courts, and can be as different from state to state as night is to day.
+Some laws, like federal income tax, bankruptcy, and immigration, are set by Congress and are the same in all states.
+Other laws, like probate, real estate, auto accidents, and divorce, are set by the state legislatures and courts and can be as different from state to state – as different as night is to day.

-So when it comes to your real property: don’t use deed forms from the internet or from another state until they have been approved by someone familiar with the law of your state, preferably a lawyer.
+So when it comes to your real property: don’t use deed forms from the internet or from another state until they have been approved by someone familiar with the law of your state, preferably a Florida Probate Lawyer.
 Using the wrong form can create a giant legal mess.